-Such acts of secrecy does not help potential investors who are pressed on seeing an end to this crisis of a huge company that has created great solutions for the world’s outmoded payment systems.
-Only time will tell if Ripple will win the case and gain back the trust of existing investors and that of skeptics.
+This uncertainty does not help potential investors who are pressed on seeing an end to this crisis of a huge company that has created great solutions for the world’s outmoded payment systems.
+Only time will tell if Ripple will win the case and gain back the trust of existing investors and that of sceptics.

 ❌ Strong Competition from Other Altcoins with Innovative Blockchain Networks